When you tell people that you’ve just booked a ticket to Papua New Guinea, it’s very rare for them to not respond with hysterics.

 While we waited for our PMV back to our hostel, and being told time and time again that we shouldn’t be there at that time – we were surrounded by a gang.
 They were all high as a kite and asking us questions whilst edging closer.
 I think we did a good job of not showing how unbelievably petrified we later admitted to be.
 Not Ross Kemp standards though.

 Don’t get me wrong, I would’ve handed everything I had over including the clothes off my back in order to not get stabbed, but adrenaline kept me alert.
 The PMV turned up and some locals ushered us into the van and out of trouble.
-Warning us yet again, to stay away at night time and from certain areas.
+They warned us yet again, to stay away at night time and from certain areas.

 Actually thought I was going to die.

-Medang was more of the same – but Port Moresby was a different level of scary.
+Madang was more of the same – but Port Moresby was a different level of scary.

 Conclusion – Papua New Guinea is NOT “Safe” For Backpackers

 Yes, I came back unscathed and yes there was that innocuous moment with the cameras, but to use the word ‘safe’ and Papua New Guinea’ in the same sentence would be as oxymoronic as it gets.
 I went there fully aware of the dangers and I lived to tell the tale.
 The gangs in PNG are absolutely unforgiving, cold-blooded, high on drugs and out only for their gain.
 I’m a big believer in human intuition – I just think we’ve forgotten how to tune into it.
 I was constantly on edge over there and it kept me on my toes.
-I just think readers should know what to expect if they’re considering a visit.
+Readers should know what to expect if they’re considering a visit.
 I did have a fantastic time though and I’m glad I went.
 But it’s definitely no Disney movie.

 Ladies – Forget About it!